1.Strengthen inspection of farmhouse land and speculative house trading

 (2) The SSGST Act has been enforced since June 1, 2011, and it has exerted restraints on short-term speculation of real estate.
 In line with the tax system that shall take force from January 1, 2016 and calculate tax based on combining income from transactions of house and land on the actual transaction price, the SSGST Act on real estate will cease to be enforced effective from the same date.

-(2) In order to curb short-term real estate speculation, to preserve housing justice, to curb tax avoidance, and to maintain tax fairness, partial articles of the “Income Tax Act” were amended and promulgated on April 28, 2021.
+(2) In order to prevent short-term real estate speculation, to preserve housing justice, to curb tax avoidance, and to maintain tax fairness, partial articles of the “Income Tax Act” were amended and promulgated on April 28, 2021.
 An individual or a profit-seeking enterprise who has any income derived from transactions of house and land from July 1, 2021, which was acquired on or after January 1, 2016, are in the scope of the amended income tax.
-The house and land transactions income tax system reform extends the holding period for the high tax rate applicable to short-term real estate transactions and amends the applicable tax rates for the income derived from transactions of house and land incurred by a profit-seeking enterprise according to the holding period of the transferred house and land.
+The house and land transactions income tax system reform extends the holding period for the high tax rate applicable to short-term real estate transactions, amends the applicable tax rates for the income derived from transactions of house and land incurred by a profit-seeking enterprise according to the holding period of the transferred house and land, and regards transactions of presale houses, qualified shares or capital as real estate transactions.

 In order to promote correctness and rationality of real estate assessment and to achieve tax fairness, the MOF and MOI have established a discussion platform for land administration, finance and tax experts and scholars, as well as local governments to discuss the issues relating to the assessment of a real estate tax base and the tax system.